 Subscribe to my newsletter and I will send a starter kit that features my best Upwork tips and a 28-day Upwork challenge to your inbox.

 How is Upwork different from Fiverr?

 First, let’s start with the core differences between the two platforms.

-In a nutshell, Fiverr is almost like the Etsy of freelance marketplaces.
+In a nutshell, Fiverr is like the Etsy of freelance marketplaces.
 It’s a place where freelancers – or as Fiverr refers to them, “sellers” – can sell pre-packaged services (or gigs).

 For instance, as a graphic designer, I posted a pre-packaged logo service where clients could purchase a logo design in a variety of colors and formats.